alexnorse/Mind-Hooks/README.md

 Stay inspired and motivated every day!
 Expand your intelligence with the all-times best thoughts.
 Get experience from history.
 Train your mind and practice English.

 ### User Experience
-* Your daily update: one quote, one event, one word - that matters!
+* Your daily update: one quote, and one word - that matters!
-* Unstoppable self-growth and vocabulary driving
+* Unstoppable self-growth, language and vocabulary driving
 * Personality development through the most influential quotes
 * Learn more from history - for a better future!
 * Beautiful and useful widgets for your HomeScreen